Planaxis sulcatus

 Planaxis sulcatus, common name the tropical periwinkle, is a species of sea snail, a marine gastropod mollusc in the family Planaxidae.

 Distribution

 This marine species occurs in the Red Sea and in the Indian Ocean off Mozambique, Kenya, Madagascar, Tanzania and off Mauritius, Chagos, Aldabra and the Mascarene Basin.
 It is also found off the Pakistani coast, specially Sonmiani Bay (Miani hor).

 Description

-The size of the shell varies between 13 mm and 35 mm.
+The size of the shell varies between 13 mm and 35 mm and is often colored with patterns of black, white or beige.

 Ecology

 Parasites of Planaxis sulcatus include trematode Lobatostoma manteri.